mozilla-services/loads/docs/source/index.rst

 stream of data.

-Since every interaction with the server is being done using with zmq & msgpack, the client can be built in any language.
+Since every interaction with the server is being done using zmq & msgpack, the client can be built in any language.

 **Loads** provides a built-in Python client based on the *Requests* API.